BigSoftVideo/DOTEbase/tips.md

 - It is NOT a cloud-based tool.
 - It is NOT a miracle that uses AI to do analysis for you!

+### How can I use _DOTEbase_ to support my qualitative analytical practices <a id='tip4'></a>

+There are lots of ways to use _DOTEbase_ to support what you do and also to encourage you to try new methods of doing qualitative analysis.
+See [our list](use-cases.md) that outlines some of them.
+We are always open to new uses of DOTEbase or ideas for new tools.
+Let us know by [email](email:dote@ikl.aau.dk) or on one of the _DOTEbase_ channels on our [Discord server](https://discord.gg/8BmuHP7xh4).